 If a verb can appear in a content-locative construction then it can also appear in a container-locative construction, and vice versa.
-(Pinker 2007: 35-6)
+(Pinker 2007: 35-6)as in:

 (1) [to spray] water on the roses.